CanarysPlayground/Copilot-Prompts/Latest Features/Prompts for latest features.md

 **Prompt:**
 ```
 Generate a Java program that records daily work logs with date, description of work done, and hours spent.

+3. Create a Product class with a constructor that sets Id, Name, and Price.

 ```